AUDIO VERSION: YouTube Podbean

 “Then God sent an evil spirit to make trouble between Abimelech and the leaders of Shechem so that the leaders of Shechem turned against him.”
 (Judges 9:23)

 In Job, we find Yahweh putting limits on the methods Satan can use to torment Job.
 God has always claimed supremacy over all things.
-God has always promoted Himself as the true origin of all demonic activity, since He is clear that demons can’t do bumpkus without His permission and help (see Understanding the Limits of Satan’s Power).
+God has always promoted Himself as the true origin of all demonic activity, since He is clear that demons can’t do bumpkus without His permission and help.
 So then, should we view Satan as being in charge of demons?
 No, we should view God as being in charge of both Satan and demons.
 We should view Satan as one demon who other demons voluntarily submit to for the sake of maintaining order and efficiency.

 5. ARE THERE ENOUGH DEMONS TO BE ATTACKING EVERY SINGLE HUMAN AT ONCE?

 While the tradition in the Church is that one-third of the angels revolted against God, we really don’t know this for a fact.
 Even if it’s true, we have no idea how many angels there are compared to the number of humans on this earth.
 What is very clear is that demons are not coming anywhere close to having their total way in this world.
 This has nothing to do with insufficient numbers and everything to do with the fact that God is the One who controls demonic activity.